 The Basics of Accumulation

 Next, most physicians should regularly invest in a brokerage account to reach an adequate savings rate.
 This is pay yourself first; set up a bi-weekly auto deduction from your bank account that automatically buys VTI.
 Of course, you can do a backdoor Roth before you fill up your brokerage account.

 Your money makes money through entrepreneurship (you create your own business), real estate, or the stock market.
 The stock market is, by far and away, the best way to get passive income for the rest of your life.
-If you know what passive income actually means (and not what the real estate folks think it does), then you will know what I’m talking about.
+If you know what passive income means (and not what the real estate folks think it does), then you will know what I’m talking about.
 Real estate and entrepreneurship are optional on the path to wealth if you have a big shovel.
 Remember, it’s mostly about savings rate anyway during accumulation.

+The Basics of Accumulation